jitsi/jitsi-videobridge/doc/simulcast.md

 	</content>

 The order of the sources in the simulcast ssrc-group is important and must be from lowest to highest quality.

+You can specify the default layer with `receive-simulcast-layer` channel attribute.
+It accepts an integer and it determines index of layer.
+The default is the first layer which is 0.

 For simulcast to work you need to use the `BasicBridgeRTCPTerminationStrategy` RTCP termination strategy.
 You can configure it like this in you